esp-rs/std-training/book/src/03_3_http_client.md

 In `esp-idf`, HTTP client connections are managed by `http::client::EspHttpClient` in the `esp-idf-svc` crate.
 It implements the `http::client::Client` trait from `embedded-svc`, which defines functions for [HTTP request methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) like `GET` or `POST`.

+✅ Create a new `EspHttpClient` with default values.

 TODO currently no `docs.rs` documentation for the svc crates (ping Espressif about this, it's a known issue though)

-calling HTTP functions (e.g. `get(url)`) on this client returns an `EspHttpRequest`, which must be turned into a `Writer` to reflect the client's option to send some data alongside its request.
+Calling HTTP functions (e.g. `get(url)`) on this client returns an `EspHttpRequest`, which must be turned into a `Writer` to reflect the client's option to send some data alongside its request.
 This makes more sense with `POST` and `PUT` but must still be performed with `GET`.

 After this optional send step the `Writer` can be turned into a `Response` from which the received server output can be read: